scripting/feedland/worknotes.md

+3/17/24; 10:24:26 AM by DW

+Until now the most frequently we could check a feed was once a second.

+Now we can do it more frequently.

+See startFeedChecker.

 #### 3/4/24; 5:07:45 PM by DW

 Changed the default of flCanUseFeedIds to false.
 We really don't have river-building with feedId's debugged, so it should defauit false.
 My advice would be for everyone to turn it off, so I turned it off for them.